platformsh/platformsh-docs/docs/src/domains/cdn/cloudflare.md

 Assuming that you are using both a `www.` subdomain as well as the bare domain, you'll want to point both of those DNS entries to the same place.
-Whether you choose the bare domain version or the `www` subdomain doesn't make any practical difference, as they both will reach Platform.sh and be handled correctly.
+Whether you choose the bare domain version or the `www` subdomain doesn't make any practical difference, as they both reach Platform.sh and be handled correctly.

 {{% disable-cache CDN="Cloudflare" %}}